-Choose a coming weekend and go over these 10 steps—which range from low-effort, no-cost chores to more-involved, pricier projects—to improve your home’s security.
+Choose a coming weekend and go over these 10 steps to improve your property’s home security—ranging from low-effort, no-cost chores to more-involved, pricier projects—to improve your home’s security.

 - Hold a household meeting